firelab/FWAS-Statistics/README.md

 ## Installation of Database

-To create the application's database on you local machine you can follow one of the two methods
+To create the application's database on you local machine you can follow one of the following methods
 - [Docker Restore](#docker-installation)
 - [Local Restore](#build-from-source)

 ### Docker Installation
-- For this method of installtion you need to have a installation of Docker, Docker engine and Docker-Compose in your environment
+- For this method of installtion you need to have an installation of Docker, Docker engine and Docker-Compose in your environment
 - Navigate into the Database directory using
 ```bash
   cd Database